 Pecans are my new obsession.
 And I don’t even think I knew they existed before I moved to the US, more precisely to Texas.
 If you ask me, they are the tastiest tree nut out there.
 You might already know how much I love homemade pecan butter.
 But Thanksgiving is a week away.
 So I thought I’d try to make a healthier lectin-free version of the classic chocolate pecan pie recipe.

-If you need more convincing, one of the most recent studies about obesity in America revealed that the top US states with the highest obesity rates are South Eastern states, and I have a feeling that’s related, among others, to the amount of sugar (and corn syrup) consumed.
-And speaking of Texas, who came 9th in adult obesity, came sadly on the second place in child obesity, after Mississippi.
+If you need more convincing, one of the most recent studies about obesity in America revealed that the top US states with the highest obesity rates are Southeastern states, and I have a feeling that’s related, among others, to the amount of sugar (and corn syrup) consumed.
+And speaking of Texas, which came 9th in adult obesity, came sadly in second place in child obesity, after Mississippi.

 How to make lectin-free bourbon chocolate pecan pie

 And back to our lectin-free pecan pie.
 I tested this recipe twice.
-First I made a simple version, using sweet potato, coconut cream, egg and pecan butter.
+First I made a simple version, using sweet potato, coconut cream, egg, and pecan butter.
 I didn’t add any sweetener, because I wanted to see how much natural sweetness these ingredients will give.
 It was sweet enough for me.
 But it felt slightly bland.
-So my second test was inspired by a request of my sister, who wanted to try a bourbon chocolate pecan pie.
+So my second test was inspired by my sister’s request to try a bourbon chocolate pecan pie.

-I removed the coconut cream, which I think overpowered the pecans taste, and added more pecan butter instead.
-Added bourbon and dark chocolate (I used TAZA Wicked Dark) and more chopped pecans in the filling.
-I did not use any sweetener in the filling, but I sprinkled a little bit of Lakanto monk fruit on top before going to the oven.
-If you have a sweet tooth, go ahead and add one, two tbsp of a compliant sweetener when you beat the eggs.
-And you can use my recommendation as a frame, and add your own touch to it.
-If you come up with some good ideas please comment and let me know.
+I removed the coconut cream, which I think overpowered the pecans’ taste, and added more pecan butter instead.
+Added bourbon and dark chocolate (I used TAZA Wicked Dark), plus more chopped pecans to the filling.
+I did not use any sweetener in the filling, but I sprinkled a little bit of Lakanto monk fruit on top before getting it into the oven.
+If you have a sweet tooth, go ahead and add one to two tablespoons of a compliant sweetener when you beat the eggs.

-If you wonder where you get pecan butter, this is an option (and I heard is the best).
-But when I ordered it it got lost and I never received it.
+If you wonder where to get pecan butter, this is an option (and I heard it is the best).
+But when I ordered it it got lost, and I never received it.
 So I decided to make it at home.
 It is the easiest thing to make if you have a powerful food processor or blender.

 How to make the pecan butter at home